Career Opportunities

 Pursuant to the State of Tennessee’s Workplace Discrimination and Harassment policy, the State is firmly committed to the principle of fair and equal employment opportunities for its citizens and strives to protect the rights and opportunities of all people to seek, obtain, and hold employment without being subjected to illegal discrimination and harassment in the workplace.
 It is the State’s policy to provide an environment free of discrimination and harassment of an individual because of that person’s race, color, national origin, age (40 and over), sex, pregnancy, religion, creed, disability, veteran’s status or any other category protected by state and/or federal civil rights laws.

-This job is in office, with flexibility to work remotely as business needs support pursuant to the Department’s Alternative Workplace Solutions policy.
-This position will travel across the state to provide training and support as needed.
-In-person days will be at the office address listed below:
+Location Notes: This position is in-office, with flexibility to work remotely as business needs support, pursuant to the Department’s Alternative Workplace Solutions policy.
+In-person days will be at the office listed below:

 Tennessee Department of Education